-To be eligible for graduation with an MSN degree or Post-Master's completion, a student must:
+To be eligible for graduation/completion with an MSN degree or Post-Master's certificate, a student must:

-- have a minimum cumulative 3.0 grade point average; - successfully complete the prescribed curriculum for which they are registered and must meet all other requirements of the School of Nursing; - submit official transcripts of any courses taken outside the School of Nursing to the Office of the Registrar; - apply to graduation in myUTH prior to the established deadline each term; - pay the required graduation/completion fee; - complete the clearance packet and clear through all designated offices; and - be enrolled during the term of graduation program completion.
+- have a minimum cumulative 3.0 grade point average; - successfully complete the prescribed curriculum for which they are registered and must meet all other requirements of the Cizik School of Nursing; - submit official transcripts of any courses taken outside the Cizik School of Nursing to the Office of the Registrar; - Complete the graduate curriculum within five years from admission for MSN students or three years for post-Master's students or have been granted an extension by the Master's Council. - apply to graduation in myUTH prior to the established deadline each term; - pay the required graduation/completion fee; - · complete the clearance packet and clear through all designated offices; and - be enrolled during the term of graduation program completion.

-See policy G5670 Eligibility for Graduation Completion for more information https://nursing.uth.edu/acaddept/academicaffairs/documents/msnpolicies/g5670.pdf
+See policy G5670 Eligibility for Graduation/Completion for more information https://nursing.uth.edu/acaddept/academicaffairs/documents/msnpolicies